Horbenkodev/hugo-blog/content/posts/hottest-trends-in-the-travel-app-development/index.md

 ---
+ceoTitle: Hottest Trends in Travel App Development
 title: Hottest Trends in Travel App Development
+breadcrumbs: Travel App Development Trends
+slug: hottest-trends-in-the-travel-app-development
+draft: false
-publishDate: '2018-05-02T00:00:00Z'
+publishDate: 2018-05-02T00:00:00.000Z
-authors: []
+image: Travel_app_trends.jpg
+og_image: Travel_app_trends.jpg
 description: Whether it's innovative approaches to loyalty schemes, or procrastination-inducing, brain-numbingly addictive games, the different types of apps promising to enhance our lives in one way or another is staggering.
   Travel apps are more popular now than ever.
 Tnooz conducted a study that found that 60% of mobile users have now downloaded and used a travel-related smartphone app.
-image: Travel_app_trends.jpg
-og_image: Travel_app_trends.jpg
 promote:
   promote: false
 top: false
-draft: true
+authors:
+  - mobile-development-team
+categories:
+  - app-ideas
+  - trends
 industries:
   - travel
-categories: []
 ---
-> Whether it's innovative approaches to loyalty schemes, or procrastination-inducing, brain-numbingly addictive games, the different types of apps promising to enhance our lives in one way or another is staggering.
+Whether it's innovative approaches to loyalty schemes, or procrastination-inducing, brain-numbingly addictive games, the different types of apps promising to enhance our lives in one way or another is staggering.

 Surprisingly, trumping the allure of Candy Crush, travel apps are more popular now than ever. <a href="https://www.tnooz.com/article/six-out-of-ten-mobile-users-now-downloading-travel-apps/" rel="nofollow" target="_blank">Tnooz</a> conducted a study that found that 60% of mobile users have now downloaded and used a travel-related smartphone app, vindicating the travel industry's ascendancy up the app ranks.